Program Management

 Bounty Structure

-A clear and fair bounty structure helps attract and retain skilled researchers.
+A clear and fair bounty structure helps attract and retain skilled bug hunters.
 Bugbop allows flexible bounty configurations to match your budget and priorities.

 Setting Bounty Ranges